brianyu28/specifications/runoff/runoff.md

 Once all of the votes are in, another loop begins: this one's going to keep looping through the runoff process of checking for a winner and eliminating the last place candidate until there is a winner.

-The first call here is to a function called `tabulate`, which should look at all of the voter's preferences and compute the current vote totals, by looking at each voter's top choice candidate who hasn't yet been eliminated.
+The first call here is to a function called `tabulate`, which should look at all of the voters' preferences and compute the current vote totals, by looking at each voter's top choice candidate who hasn't yet been eliminated.
 If there's a winner, their name is printed (via a call to `print_winner`) and the program is over.
 But otherwise, the program needs to determine the minimum number of votes a candidate has (via a call to `get_minimum`), and then eliminate any candidate who has that number of votes (via a call to `eliminate`).

 If you look a bit further down in the file, you'll see that these functions — `record_preference`, `tabulate`, `print_winner`, `get_minimum`, and `eliminate` — are all left to up to you to complete!